A Guide to Online Friendships

 This tradeoff also applies to social cues.
 In physical conversations, we respond both consciously and unconsciously to minute details of each other’s voices and facial expressions.
 Video calls let us pick up on more of these social cues, which can help us feel emotionally closer to our friends.
 However, because of how much data it takes to transmit video, it is also more likely that these social cues will be disrupted: faces can become blocky and voices can become laggy.
 When you can see or hear someone without being able to sense fine social cues, there is a weird kind of emotional disconnect, and the interaction can feel less fulfilling.

 One other drawback to video calls is that you have to look at a screen for a long time.
 In regular in-person conversations, we aren’t staring at each other 100% of the time — it is normal to look around and look away from the people you’re talking to.
-But in video calls, for some reason, we feel compelled to keep staring at the screen for the entire time: breaking our gaze away feels more like cutting the personal connection.
+But in video calls, you might feel compelled to keep staring at the screen for the entire time: breaking your gaze away might feel more like cutting the personal connection.
 So, if you are sensitive to looking at screens for a long time, video calls can feel more physically draining than audio calls.

 So, if you really want to feel the closest connection to your friends, and you are willing to accept a potentially inconsistent connection along with a lot of screen time, go with a video call.
 If you prefer a more reliable, but possibly less deep, feeling of connection, and you prefer not to look at a screen as long, an audio call is better.